nsagora/peppermint/README.md

 6. [Meta](#meta)

 ## Introduction

-`Peppermint` is designed to be a lightweight framework specialised in data validation, such as email format, input length or passwords matching.
+`Peppermint` is a declarative and lightweight data validation framework.

-At the core of this project are the following principles:
+At the core of it, there are 2 principles:

-- Separation of concerns
-- Availability on all platforms
-- Open to extensibility

-### Separation of concerns

-Think of `Peppermint` as to an adjustable wrench more than to a Swiss knife.
+- Empower composition.
+- Embrace standard library.

+Every project is unique in it's own challenges and it's great when we can focus on solving them instead of spending our time on boilerplate tasks.

-With this idea in mind, the toolkit is composed from a small set of protocols and structs that can be easily composed to fit your project needs.
+With this idea in mind, the framework follows the Protocol Oriented Programming paradigm and was designed from a small set of protocols and structures that can easily be composed to fit your project needs.
+Thus, you can think of `Peppermint` as an adjustable wrench more than a Swiss knife.

-### All platforms availability

-Since validation can take place at many levels, `Peppermint` is designed to support iOS, macOS, tvOS, watchOS and native Swift projects, such as server apps.
+Since validation can take place at many levels, `Peppermint` is available on iOS, macOS, tvOS, watchOS and native Swift projects, such as server-side apps.

-### Open to extensibility

-Every project is unique in it's challenges and it's great when we can focus on solving them instead of spending our time on boilerplate tasks.

-`Peppermint` is compact and offers you the foundation you need to build data validation around your project needs.
-In addition, it includes a set of common validation predicates that most of the projects can benefit of: email validation, required fields, password matching, url validation and many more to come.

 ## Requirements

+- Swift 4.2+
 - iOS 8.0+ / macOS 10.10+ / tvOS 9.0+ / watchOS 2.0+
 - Xcode 8.1+
-- Swift 4.2+

 ## Installation

+`Peppermint` is available only through Swift Package Manager.

 ### Swift Package Manager

+You can add `Peppermint` to your project [in Xcode][url-swift-package-manager] by going to  `File > Swift Packages > Add Package Dependency`.

-You can use the [Swift Package Manager][url-swift-package-manager] to install `Peppermint` by adding it to your `Package.swift` file:
+Or, if you want to use it as a dependency to your own package, you can add it to your `Package.swift` file:

 ```swift
 import PackageDescription